constcut/aim/README.md

 * Receive notification with popup of upcoming planed aim
 * Watch logging in application

-Also there was a simple chat using web sockets, but it require additional server so it was removed.
+Also there was a simple chat using web sockets, but it require additional server, so it was removed.

 ## Description